-This report forecasts the BIP Seismic Budget at \$463 million.
-This budget remains the same as previously approved in 2021, however since the last report, two projects have been fully closed-out with Caltrans and have been removed from the active project listing shown below in Table One.
-These two projects are the Laurel Canyon BI and Riverside Dr over LA River bridges.
+This report forecasts the BIP Seismic Budget at \$477 million.
+This budget remains the same as previously approved in 2022.
+However, since the last report, two projects have been fully closed out with Caltrans and have been removed from the active project listing shown below in Table One.
+These two projects are the North Main Street over LA River and Vanowen Street over Bull Creek bridges.
 This report also addresses future plans for the development of a new phase of the BIP to take advantage of new federal and state funding.